- About Us

 Once a person discerns a desire for the celebration of the Sacraments, s/he enters into the Purification and Enlightenment phases (usually during Lent).
 There are several rites celebrated during this time: Rite of Sending from the Parish to the Bishop, Rite of Sending with the Bishop, three Scrutiny rites and presentations of the Creed and Lord’s Prayer.
 This period culminates in the celebration of the Sacrament of Initiation at Easter Vigil, Pentecost or at other times of the year determined by the US Bishops Conference.

 The last phase that is experienced is the period of Mystagogy.
 In this stage, the neophyte ponders what has been celebrated in the Sacraments and how these treasures help them to delve more deeply into the Paschal Mystery and how to live one’s faith in the world.

-If you are interested in exploring the Catholic Faith or know of someone please call Dr. Tom Little, Pastoral Associate for Evangelization & Faith Formation, 410-923-7060.
+If you are interested in exploring the Catholic Faith, please contact Dr. Tom Little, Pastoral Associate for Evangelization & Faith Formation, 410-923-7060 or email@example.com.
 We look forward to hearing from you.